GreyCorbel/SpfAnalyzer/README.md

 IPv4 and IPv6 addresses are supported.
 Only Powershell Core edition is supported.
 Macro expansion in `exists` mechanism does not yet cover complete specification in RFC 7208 - looking for collaborators to enhance parsing.
-Macros in `include` method aren't currently expanded and such record is not tried to be parsed
+Macros in `include` method aren't currently expanded and such record is not tried to be parsed.
+Hoever, such record is processed by `Test-SpfHost` command